Chicken with Peanut Sauce (Video)

 I would never suggest this is an authentic Thai dish, but the peanut sauce does have a lot of Thai flavors like ginger, garlic, soy sauce, sweetener, Red Thai Curry Paste, and coconut milk.

-Can you use other curry pastes for the peanut sauce?
+Can you use other curry paste for the Chicken with Peanut Sauce?

 I’m not an expert on Thai curries but I know that green curry, yellow curry, Massaman curry, and Panang curry are all used with chicken, so if you have a different type of curry paste on hand I bet it will work for this recipe.